AshQTan/graf/overview/ui_components.md

 A bottom sheet (mobile) or popover (desktop) that appears when a user taps a point or drops a new one.

-- **Fields**: timestamp (defaults to now, editable), text note, tag chips, emoji picker, photo attachment.
+- **Fields**: timestamp (defaults to now, editable or hidden if track-over-time disabled), text note, tag chips (user-defined directly on the graph), visual marker selector (emoji or custom uploaded image), photo attachment.
 - **Radial mode**: shows a slider per spoke instead of x/y coordinates, with live polygon preview on canvas.
 - **Actions**: save, delete, backdate.
 - **Design**: minimal friction.
 A new point should be saveable with zero field edits (just tap and confirm).